 There are many successful New Zealand authors who have written books for children, young adults and adults.
-In this entry we will show you how to find information about their writing, early lives and things that are important to them.
-We will also mention writing as a career.
+In this entry, we will show you where to find information about their writing, early lives and things that are important to them.
+We will also direct you to some reliable websites to guide you if you choose writing as a career.

 Well known authors

-Here is a list of some well known New Zealand authors but there are many more.
-You will find information about these and other authors on the the websites we have chosen for this entry.
-Some authors have their own official websites, like the ones highlighted below.
+Here is a list of some well known New Zealand authors although there are more.
+You will find information about these and other authors on the websites we have chosen for this entry.
+Some authors have their own official websites, like the ones in bold below.

 Marlene Bennetts (1938 –)

 Ted Dawe (1950 – )